In this section

 Will this affect my care?

 No, this will not affect the care you already receive from us.
-Instead, it’s designed to improve your care and experience, help you to be more involved in decisions, get better explanations from us, and give you the tools to manage your care safely at home.
-By sharing your appointment letters with PKB, it also means we can save money on postage and allocate this funding where it’s most needed.
+Instead, it’s designed to improve your care and experience, and give you instant access to appointment dates and appointment letters By viewing your appointment letters with PKB, it also means we can save money on postage and allocate this funding where it’s most needed.

 Is the system secure; and how can I be sure my information won’t be shared or sold?